 The mission chapel was used for one month for its original purpose.
 On November 6, 1858, fourteen persons including ruling elder Mr. John C. Latter were dismissed from First Presbyterian Church to form the Second Presbyterian Church.
 The new building/chapel was given to them as a house of worship.
 Rev. M. B. Grier of First Presbyterian preached the opening sermon.

 However, during the Civil War, Second Presbyterian Church was on temporary suspension.
 Their pastor, Rev. Martin McQueen, supplied First Presbyterian at this time which was in 1863-1864.
-Second Presbyterian Church worshipped in the Mission Chapel from November 21, 1858 to April 11, 1867.
+Second Presbyterian Church worshiped in the Mission Chapel from November 21, 1858 to April 11, 1867.
 Because of the chaotic conditions brought on by the Civil War and an epidemic of yellow fever, their membership disbanded and returned to First Presbyterian Church.

-On October 8, 1866, a committee from Second Presbyterian Church were authorized to sell the Mission Chapel to the trustees of the Frist Colored Presbyterian Church (Chestnut Street Presbyterian Church).
+On October 8, 1866, a committee from Second Presbyterian Church were authorized to sell the Mission Chapel to the trustees of the First Colored Presbyterian Church (Chestnut Street Presbyterian Church).
 These trustees/founders were: William Cutlar, Henry Taylor, Elvin Artist, Duncan Haynes, Alfred Hargrave, Owen Burney, David Sadgwar, Edward Davis, Sandy Howe, Alice Price and James Cutlar.

 As soon as the members of the First Colored Presbyterian Church had finishing organizing, readying the chapel and had reached a point of spiritual organization, the church began services.
 Their first pastor was Peyton H. Hoge, who served from 1866 to 1868.
 Late 1867, the First Colored Presbyterian Church was reorganized under the Presbyterian Church, USA.